 BlackBird provides complete discretionary control over the Profit Target and Stop Loss placement.

 Modifying Order Price: To modify the price of an order, left click with your mouse on the order line or the right section of the label.
 A ghost order line will appear and display the number of ticks you are away from the market.

 When above the ask the label will display a positive value.
 When below the bid the label will display a negative value.
 At the Ask or the Bid the label will display @Ask or @Bid.
-Once you have the ghost order at the price you desire, left click to complete the order move.
+Once you have the order at the price you desire, click again to complete the move.
 This is a click once and click again method.
 Do NOT click and drag.

 Cancelling an Order: To cancel an order, left mouse click on the red X on the order marker.

 Using BlackBird in the Strategy Analyzer allows you to run historical analysis on a basket of instruments.
 Click here for NinjaTrader’s Strategy Analyzer Help guide.
 Due to some unusual behavior of the Strategy Analyzer these simple steps should be followed before running the Strategy Analyzer.
-Open the NinjaTrader Historical Data Manager (found in the Control Center under the Tools menu) and download all the historical data you want to backtest against, while the data feed is connected.
+Open the NinjaTrader Historical Data manager (found in Control Center » Tools » Historical Data) and download all the historical data you want to backtest against, while the data feed is connected.
 Then disconnect the data feed before clicking Run Backtest.

 It is a good idea from time to time to reset the NinjaTrader database to help with performance.
 If you start to notice NinjaTrader pausing when an order is submitted, or a delay in the time it takes for an order to execute, or it takes longer for BlackBird to start up, then that might be a sign that NinjaTrader’s database is getting to big, and resetting it typically helps.
 To reset the database open the Options window, select the Data tab, then click Reset DB button.